straps-workshop/2021/content/home/deadlines.md

 decided to organise **2 submission rounds** with the following deadlines:

 \- 1 round:
-**Submission: 25th September**
+**Submission: 25th September,**
 Notification of results: 15th October

 \- 2 round:
-**Submission: 20th October**
+**Submission: 20th October,**
 Notification of results: 30th October

-Papers submitted in the first round, if not accepted, will have to opportunity to be **submitted again in the following round**.
+Papers submitted in the first round, if not accepted, will have the opportunity to be **submitted again in the following round**.
 Authors wiil be able to integrate evaluation comments from reviewers to prepare a new submission.